ibm-cloud-docs/AnalyticsEngine/wce-cli-troubleshoot.md

 ## Endpoint was not set or found.
 Call endpoint first.

-The Analytics Engine command line interface requires a cluster endpoint to be first set.
+The {{site.data.keyword.iae_full_notm}} command line interface requires a cluster endpoint to be first set.
 This enables the tool to talk to the cluster.
 The endpoint is the ip or hostname of the management node.

 To set the cluster endpoint: